twt-zpu/client-java/cert_request/README.md

 * `cert_authority_url`: the URL where the CA can accept certificate signing requests

 When running from source code, the `application.properties` can be found in `src/main/resources`.
 The application can be packaged from the application root folder with `mvn package`.
-Place a new `application.properties` next to the resulting JAR file, to override the `application
-.properties` baked inside the JAR file.
+Place a new `application.properties` next to the resulting JAR file, to override the `application.properties` baked inside the JAR file.

 Both this skeleton and the CA core system uses the [Bouncy Castle](https://www.bouncycastle.org/) cryptography API.